org-tigris-jsapar/jsapar/docs/basics_schema.md

 1. **AUTOMATIC** (default) - Quotes the cell only if needed, i.e. only if there is a cell separator, a line separator or a quote character present in the data.
 This is the default.
 1. **NEVER** - Never quote this cell.
-This may lead to invalid delimited output if the cell or line separator is present in the cell value but you could benefit from slightly faster execution time if you are 100% sure that there can be no illegal characters in the content.
+This may lead to invalid delimited output if the cell or line separator is present in the cell value, but you could benefit from slightly faster execution time if you are 100% sure that there can be no illegal characters in the content.
 This is the default for atomic types such as integer, boolean and enum.
-1. **REPLACE** - No quoting is done, instead it replaces all illegal characters with non breakable space in order to always guarantee consistency of the delimited output.
+1. **REPLACE** - No quoting is done, instead it replaces all illegal characters with non-breakable space in order to always guarantee consistency of the delimited output.
 Can be used if the consumer of the output does not support quoted cells.
 This is the default if no quote character is specified on the line.